-Travel & taking time out from the business in the past year has given us the freedom to think differently – what seemed unlikely, suddenly seems possible.
+Travel & taking a sabbatical away from the business has given us the freedom to think differently – what seemed unlikely, suddenly seems possible.
 What appeared as a hurdle became manageable.

 It may have taken us longer than we expected to open the doors - but the bush fires and Corona did tend to slow things down a little.

-We look forward to seeing you sometime in 2020!
+We look forward to seeing you ...
 Don’t forget to look down when you walk on our mosaic floor and think of Rome.